takoda1/student-success/README.md

 GET /forumPosts       Gets all forum posts

+GET /forumPosts/:classid    Gets all forum posts with given classid (Private notes have classid = -1)

 GET /forum/:id		Gets a forum post by its id

 PUT /forum/:id		Updates a forum post by its id, requires body of {title: string, body: string}

-POST /forum			Posts a forum post, requires body of  {title: string, body: string, userid: int, username: string, postdate: string}
+POST /forum			Posts a forum post, requires body of  {title: string, body: string, userid: int, username: string, postdate: string, classid: int}

 DELETE /forum/:id	Deletes a forum post by its id